justserdar/nuxt-coolify/docs/guide/index.md

 # Roadmap

 The majority of the module exists of Nitro event handlers/ API endpoints.
 Writing these API endpoints is quite the hassle, personally I enjoy writing controllers, handlers and API endpoints in general.
-But too future proof and minimize servicing these endpoints, at some point I will make the jump to autoimport the API's using OpenAPI altogether in Nitro, so more time can be spent on enrichting the core module feature set versus managing tech debt.

-OpenAPI integration is definitly on the list.